4ossiblellc/dynamodb-update-expression/README.md

 A small library providing the solution to generate DynamoDB update expression by comparing the original data with update/remove JSON object.

+## Release History

+* 0.1.16 Fix issue #6
+* 0.1.15 updated the dependencies library, especially there is a fix for array object in deepmerge module
+* 0.1.14 resolve #5 update the README.md
+* 0.1.13 Cleaned up an unnecessary console.log for issue #3
+* 0.1.0 Initial release

 ## Installation

   ```sh